venkatesh551/goals/ReadBooks.md

 # Focus is a key element of any work.
 # You have to stop worrying about what you don't have, and focus on what you have
+# No matter how tougher the future looked there was always a hope for a better tomorrow

+# He would work it all out in his head before putting pen to paper.
+# when he was a physics student he would solve his homework problems in his head while walking the streets

+# " Dijkstra's style: his approach to programming as a high, intellectual challenge;
+# his eloquent insistence and practical demonstration
+# ``that programs should be composed correctly, not just debugged into correctness;``
+# and his illuminating perception of problems at the foundations of program design.
+# We have come to value good programs in much the same way as we value good literature "

 "Create the highest, grandest vision possible for your life, because you become what you believe"